Adroiti/docs-for-code-review-tools/Pylint-too-many-function-args.md

-Pattern: Too many function args
+Pattern: Too many function arguments

 Issue: -

 ## Description

-Calls to function with mismatched number of arguments will raise a runtime error and are ussually a result of incomplete refactoring.
+Calls to function with mismatched number of arguments will raise a runtime error and are usually a result of incomplete refactoring.
 Update code so that arguments are matched.

 Example of **incorrect** code: